-DESIGN FOR ADDITIVE MANUFACTURING — DFAM
+DESIGN for ADDITIVE MANUFACTURING — DFAM / DESIGN for 3D PRINTING

 DFM for Additive Manufacturing (DFAM) is the Synthesis (các yếu tố) of shapes, sizes, geometric intermediate (meso) structures, and material compositions and microstructures (cấu trúc vi mô) to best utilize manufacturing process capabilities to achieve desired performance and other life-cycle objectives.

 Design for minimum material that meets functional specs: By optimizing the design to put material just along the direction of force vectors ((lượng vừa có độ lớn vừa có hướng, chẳng hạn (như) tốc độ)), unnecessary wasted material that would be cut away with subtractive processes would not be needed in the first place.
 Use tools such as topology optimization and lattice (lưới, rèm; hàng rào mắt cáo) structures to make light and more efficient products.

 Design for part consolidation: Converting an assembly of many smaller parts into a single, integrated, highly custom shape means that the entire piece is printed at once.
 Moreover, eliminating the need for assembly also eliminates the need for the inventory of many components (plus screws, bolts, nuts, washers, etc.) and the time, cost and potential errors involved in assembly steps such as bolting or welding, and maintenance.

 Design for minimum material that meets manufacturing process specs: In Additive Manufacturing, large masses of material offer little engineering benefit and can induce considerable residual stresses.
 In turn they require more support structures to anchor and combat the added stresses.
 Also, they greatly increase print times and costs.